 30-Year Cash PC Pools-Conventional Mortgages.
-These PC Pools consist of first lien Conventional Mortgages with Original Maturities of more than 15 years and up to and including 30 years.
-Five percent or less of the Original Unpaid Principal Balance of such a PC Pool may consist of Multifamily Mortgages.
-These PC Pools may contain Relocation Mortgages.
+These PC Pools are comprised of Conventional Mortgages with original maturities of up to 30 years.
+Beginning December 1, 1987, these PC Pools will be comprised of Conventional Mortgages with original maturities of more than 15 years and up to 30 years.
+Five percent or less of the original unpaid principal balance of such a PC Pool may consist of Multifamily Mortgages.
+Presently, not more than 2.5% of the original unpaid principal balance of such a PC Pool may consist of flexible payment Home Mortgages which have not yet begun to amortize their principal balances.
+Effective as to purchase contracts dated on and after April 30, 1987, Freddie Mac no longer purchases flexible payment Home Mortgages and will not include any such Mortgages in PC Pools formed after January 1, 1988.
 These PC Pools may also include Converted Mortgages.
-All Mortgages in 30-year Cash PC Pools originated after January 1, 1976 contain due-on-transfer clauses, although certain Mortgages may be subject to state laws prohibiting automatic acceleration.
-See "Mortgage Purchase and Servicing Standards-Mortgage Servicing-Assumption and Due-on-Transfer Policies."
-These PC Pools have minimum Original Unpaid Principal Balances of \$10,000,000.
-The PC Pool numbers for 30-year Cash PC Pools begin with the Prefix 36.
+All Mortgages in 30-year Cash PC Pools originated after January 1, 1976 contain due-on-transfer clauses.
+These PC Pools have minimum original unpaid principal balances of \$50,000,000 and normally consist of at least 400 Mortgages.
+The PC Pool numbers for these PC Pools begin with the Prefix 36.

 15-Year Cash PC Pools-Conventional Mortgages.
-These PC Pools consist of first lien Conventional Home Mortgages which have Original Maturities of up to and including 15 years.
-These PC Pools may contain Relocation Mortgages.
-Each Mortgage contains an enforceable due-on-transfer clause which permits automatic acceleration and which is not subject to state laws prohibiting automatic acceleration.
-See "Mortgage Purchase and Servicing Standards-Mortgage Servicing-Assumption and Due-on-Transfer Policies."
-These PC Pools have minimum Original Unpaid Principal Balances of \$10,000,000.
-The PC Pool numbers for 15-year Cash PC Pools begin with the Prefix 38.
+These PC Pools are comprised of Conventional Home Mortgages which were originated after October 15, 1982 and which have original maturities of up to 15 years.
+Each Mortgage contains a due-on-transfer clause which permits automatic acceleration and which is not subject to state laws prohibiting automatic acceleration.
+These PC Pools have minimum original unpaid principal balances of \$50,000,000 and normally consist of at least 400 Mortgages.
+The PC Pool numbers for these PC Pools begin with the Prefix 38.